Pediatric Heart Transplant

 Ventricular assist devices (VAD): We use ventricular assist devices (VAD) to expand heart transplant options.
 We are the west coast’s leader in using VADs for pediatric patients.

 Artificial hearts: We currently implant all Food and Drug Administration (FDA)-approved assist devices, including the SynCardia 70cc full-size total artificial heart.
 In 2015, we were the first to implant the SynCardia 50cc total artificial heart in an adult.
 When the 50cc model becomes FDA-approved, we will likely use it for children.

 Our expert team

 Our pediatric heart specialists are experts in transplant surgery, as well as pediatric heart conditions.
 We are leaders in patient care and research.
-We continually conduct research so that we can offer children the most advanced techniques.
+We continually conduct research so that we can offer children who are heart transplant candidates the most advanced techniques.

 Call 310-825-8279 to request an appointment with a specialist in the Pediatric Heart Transplant Program at UCLA Health.